BlacKlyExactly/BlacKlyExactly/README.md

 # About me 👤

 I'm a Hobbystic Frontend Dev.<br/>
-I create websites from userside and I'm responsible for your expiriences of using websites. <br/>
+I create websites from the user side and I'm responsible for your experience of using websites.<br/>
-I like learning and mastering things related with programming<br/>
+I like learning and mastering things related to programming.<br/>
 I hope you enjoy my work!<br/>

 - 2nd class of IT Tech School ✍